DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: The Proposed Method

 The input with sufficient information is crucial to feature integration.
 The conventional FPN only extracts the feature maps from each stage's last block as input.
 This design is rigid, in which only single block's output is used while the information of the rest is lost.
 Contrastively, we propose ISG to dynamically select the intra-scale information in backbone from coarse to fine and obtain an input with adequate information.

-As shown in Fig \ref{pipe} (b), ISG is comprised by two phases: Coarse Selection (CS) and Fine Selection (FS).
-Because of the stronger representation of last block, CS at first selects the useful information from $(n-1)$ former blocks, to compensate the information that the last block lacks.
+As shown in Fig \ref{pipe} (b), ISG is comprised by Coarse Selection (CS) and Fine Selection (FS).
+Because of the stronger representation of last block, CS firstly selects the useful information from $(n-1)$ former blocks, to compensate the information that the last block lacks.
 FS further selects a proper fusion of the last block's output and the complementary data.

 In particular, the $(n-1)$ former blocks $\left\lbrace{B_{ij}}\right\rbrace_{j=1}^{j=n-1}$ in the $i$-th stage are fed into CS, and then the corresponding control signals $b_{ij}$ are obtained to adjust the states of the gates: